Cleaning & Organizing Pest Control Spider & Insect Control

 Behavioral Differences

-Lastly, do you notice any mud tubes?
-A mud tube indicates the definite presence or previous presence of termites.
+You may also notice mud tubes if termites are present.
 These are tubes built on the outside of walls or between the soil and wood and serve as the passageways through which the termites travel.

 Controlling Carpenter Ants and Termites

-Because carpenter ants and termites are so different, effective control measures are also different for each.
-Carpenter ants can often be controlled through the elimination of the conditions which attracted them, but a termite infestation will generally require professional control.
+Because carpenter ants and termites are so different, each requires different control measures to remove them.
+Carpenter ants can often be controlled by eliminating the conditions that attract them (e.g. rotting wooden structures), but a termite infestation usually requires professional help.

-If you do have winged ant-like insects in your home or building, it is best to try to collect a sample for identification.
-The sample can be used to compare with online photos and graphics, or you can show it to an entomologist or a pest control professional for identification and recommended treatment.
+If you notice winged ant-like insects in your home, collect a sample to compare with online photos or show it to a pest control professional for identification and recommended treatment.

 FAQ

-• What time of year do carpenter ants and termites appear?
+• What time of year are termites most active?

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.